-Using dynamic interfacial rheology to investigate the mother liquid
+Using dynamic interfacial rheology to investigate plant-based milk liquids

 Whilst bulk rheology of a foam can reveal useful properties of its structure, studying the interfacial rheology can provide information on the liquid-gas interface of the foam’s mother liquid, such as surface tension and viscoelasticity.